-&lt;sup>72 Contrary to Prof. David Musto's account in The American Disease (p.
+81 Contrary to Prof. David Musto's account in The American Disease (p.
 218), there is nothing in Finger's letter to suggest that San Franciscans in particular were concerned by the threat.
 The overwhelming number of East Indians did not settle in the city, but in agricultural areas of the Central Valley: "California and the Oriental," Cal.
 State Board of Control, Report to Gov. William Stephens, June 19, 1920; revised Jan.
 1, 1922: p.
 122.

-&lt;sup>73 On the East Indian immigration to California, see Jogesh C. Misrow, East Indian Immigration on the Pacific Coast (M.A. thesis, Stanford University, 1915); H.A.
+82 On the East Indian immigration to California, see Jogesh C. Misrow, East Indian Immigration on the Pacific Coast (M.A. thesis, Stanford University, 1915); H.A.
 Millis, "East Indian Immigration to the Pacific Coast," The Survey 28:379-86 (June 1, 1912); Rajani Kanta Das, Hindustani Workers on the Pacific Coast ((W. de Gruyter & Co., Berlin, 1923); and H. Brett Melendy, Asians in America (Twayne Publishing, Boston, 1977).

-&lt;sup>74 Cal.
+83 Cal.
 State Board of Control, "California and the Oriental" (1922) p.122.

-Aside from Finger's letter, however, there are no known reports that they ever used cannabis in California.
-Some 90% of the "Hindus" were Sikhs, who had initially come from British military service in China.
+84 According to Patricia Morgan, "the author systematically reviewed all indices related to the Hindu or East Indian population in California from 1910 to 1920 for information on this matter.
+None was found in the San Francisco Chronicle or Examiner.
+In addition the author reviewed the Senate and Assembly journals for those years and found no mention of the drug under any name except in the initially come from British military service in China.
 The Sikhs were by religion opposed to smoking and the consumption of alcoholic beverages.
 On the other hand, Sikh soldiers were said by the British Indian Hemp Drugs Commission to be "extremely partial to bhang," a beverage concocted from hemp leaves.
-On the West Coast, the "Hindu" immigrants were praised by employers as "temperate" and "the most sober of races.
-"The taking of drugs as a habit scarcely exists among them," stated one sympathetic observer, a surprising fact given that many had resided in China and West Coast Chinatowns where opium use was rampant.
+On the West Coast, the "Hindoo" immigrants were praised by employers as "temperate" and "the most sober of races.
+The taking of drugs as a habit scarcely exists among them," stated one sympathetic observer, a surprising fact given that many had resided in China and West Coast Chinatowns where opium use was rampant.
 A few critics charged that the Hindus did drink, but did not mention cannabis or other drugs.

 At the insistence of California exclusionists, the Congress held hearings on Hindu immigration.
-There the question of drug use was raised briefly once and dismissed:
+There the question of drug use was raised briefly once and dismissed:89

 Rep. Manahan: Are they addicted to any kind of intoxication or drugs?
 Mrs. R.F.
 Patterson: I know that they do not drink.
 They do not indulge in drink.
 I don't know anything about their habits; no morphine, for instance; not to my knowledge.
+90